mas-bandwidth/netcode/STANDARD.md

 This data is sent to the client, typically base64 encoded over HTTPS, because it contains data which should not be exposed to other parties.

-When the client receives this data, it uses the public portion to know how to connect to a server, and passes the encrypted private connect token data to the dedicated server as part of the _connection request packet_.
+When the client receives this data, it uses the public portion to connect to a server, and passes the encrypted private connect token data to the dedicated server as part of the _connection request packet_.

 ## Packet Structure